jae2/autm-rb/_posts/2016-01-05-puppetlabs-aws-in-review.md

 **Unit-testing**  - Using puppet gives you beaker and puppet-rspec so you can test all the things!

-**Some Idempotency** You can discover resources and pull them into your codebase and force aws resources to be in a certain state.
+**Some Idempotency** - You can discover resources and pull them into your codebase and force aws resources to be in a certain state.
 Cloudformation and Terraform will ignore things which are created outside of their world  (or error if it finds something which overlaps with it's configuration).

-**No horrible state files** Terraform uses a state file to determine what is in your infrastructure, this introduces all kinds of problems with developers working on the same codebase.
+**No horrible state files** - Terraform uses a state file to determine what is in your infrastructure, this introduces all kinds of problems with developers working on the same codebase.

 **Linkage into other puppet features** - e.g. PuppetDB, Puppet Reports..

 ## What's less good about puppetlabs-aws?

-**Very early days**.
-There isn't much of a community around it yet.
+**Very early days** - There isn't much of a community around it yet.

-**Small knowledge base** You have to be prepared to dig into the code to figure out how things work.
+**Small knowledge base** - You have to be prepared to dig into the code to figure out how things work.
 Needs to be done a lot more than you would with other open source projects.

-** Idempotency problems:** For example, if you create a resource manually in one region give it's name the tag 'a', then create the same resource in the same region give it a name tag of 'a' as well.
+**Idempotency problems:** - For example, if you create a resource manually in one region give it's name the tag 'a', then create the same resource in the same region give it a name tag of 'a' as well.
 Then in the manifest ensure the 'a' resource is absent.
 It's hard/impossible to determine which resource will get deleted.
 Therefore, the idempotency is not completely fool proof.
 This is mostly due to the fact most AWS resources don't have a suitable attribute that can become a namevar.

-**Phoenix servers** You may wish to implement the [phoenix server](http://martinfowler.com/bliki/PhoenixServer.html) pattern.
+**Phoenix servers** - You may wish to implement the [phoenix server](http://martinfowler.com/bliki/PhoenixServer.html) pattern.
 One strategy for this involves attaching instances to a temporary load balancer, then moving them to a new load balancer, and destroying all instances with an old AMI in one change.
 Not sure how this would work in Puppetlabs-aws.
 If anyone has a good way of doing this with puppetlabs AWS, please let me know - I'd be interested!
 However, take this with a pinch of salt as I'm not convinced that tools like Terraform and puppetlabs-aws are really the right place to do those things (long story..).

-**AWS resources** Not all AWS resources are supported yet.
+**AWS resources** -  Not all AWS resources are supported yet.

 **Various grievences people have with the Puppet DSL** - Although using the future parser can make life a lot easiar!